aitorbernis/PUBLIC-CHESS/README.txt

 (3) EXPLAINING CLASSES

 So, we have 6 different classes for each piece type.
-So we have a King, Queen, Bishop, Knight, Rook and Pawn class.
+We have a King, Queen, Bishop, Knight, Rook and Pawn class.

 This classes contain all the basic information needed to make a piece.

-All of them have the same 3 parts
+All of them have the same 2 parts

     - Constructor: Here we have different kinds of parameters for each piece, but all of them have this 5 ones:
         - this.pieceNumber : number for the identityMatrix